pairing4good/academy/008-clean-code/003-comments.md

 ## Key Concepts
 - Polymorphism achieved through interfaces reverses the flow of control.
 - If you have complete control over your dependency structure then you can avoid writing fragile, ridgid and non-reusable modules.
+- The proper use of comments is to compensate for our failure to express ourself in code.
+Note that I used the word failure.
+I meant it.
+Comments are always failures.